AndyDentFree/perswifting/PersistedHierarchies/README.md

 I grabbed the internals of his binary encoding and added a little bit of logic on top to use with the Hirarchical encoders.

-Note that the term's _class_ and _object_ are used because the main motivator for this work is the sub-classing relationship not being handled by Codable.
+Note that the terms _class_ and _object_ are used because the main motivator for this work is the sub-classing relationship not being handled by Codable.

 However, I also use the term _thing_ because nothing about this requires you be persisting _objects_ - it should work for enums and structs as well.
-The later examples with references get into using a struct just to prove this point.
+The later examples with references show how a struct containing an enum works.

 ## SimpleDebuggingTextEncoder
 This just helps with debugging so you can get a dump of what's been persisted, in a kind of YAML nested format.